devSouvik/devSouvik/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; Currently working with a company and improving my Frontend skills with React.js
+- 🔭 &nbsp; working with a company and improving my Frontend skills
 - 🤔 &nbsp; Exploring new technologies and quick hacks and making boring stuffs automated.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Developer by profession.